IsaacDorenkamp/go-todo/README.md

 Startup
 -------

-To build the project, simply run the following commands:
+To build the project, simply run the following commands in the project directory:

 ```
+$ npm install
 $ npm run build
 $ go build
 ```